LutherCSMiller/college_access_idx-beyeas01/README.md

 * BeautifulSoup for parsing and querying web pages
 * Lets look at http://www.eia.gov/totalenergy/data/annual/showtext.cfm?t=ptb0524  as an example to get some practice.
 * We may have many different data sets since I asked you to look.
 One of our tasks will be to compare.
+* Here are [some instructions](http://www.maa.org/press/periodicals/loci/joma/the-consumer-price-index-and-inflation-get-cpi-data-from-the-web-and-into-a-spreadsheet) for getting consumer price index information.

+** Assignment **

+* For Tuesday complete the exercise of scraping the web page for the data.
+Also make sure you have downloaded the spreadsheet of CPI data.

 ### September 6